 The Montana Hi-Line is a remarkable landscape of open spaces, infinite sky, and places forgotten.
-The Hi-Line is defined by the BNSF rail corridor and Highway 2 which run east-west across northern Montana not far from the Canadian border.
-It is the area where Native Americans once hunted buffalo but now live on reservations, where fourth-generation family farming and ranching are being replaced by big agribusiness, and where small towns dotting the open landscape are disappearing.
+The Hi-Line is defined by the BNSF rail corridor and Route 2 which run east-west across northern Montana not far from the Canadian border.
+It is in a part of the country where Native Americans once hunted buffalo but now live on reservations, where fourth-generation family farming and ranching are being replaced by big agribusiness, and where small towns dotting the open landscape are disappearing.
 This series depicts the human geography in this part rural Montana and what it reveals about the people and place.

 completed 2012 - 2017